periscopic/EaselFL/README.md

 ##Road Map
-* Complete migration to 0.6
-	- StageMouseDown event doesn't fire properly in real IE8 (though it does when emulated in IE10).
-	- Testing in IE 8
 * Implement canvas cache proxy (allow drawing one display object into another)
 * Implement graphics sharing (allow non-recursive shape cloning)
 * Implement display object abstraction (allow shape masks in combination with alpha masks)